christianfosli/stellerom/README.md

 ## Development

+### Run locally with docker compose

+//TODO

+### Run locally without Docker

-See instructions inside the app folder.
+See instructions inside the folder for the service you want to work on.